 This is such a common question but rarely seems to get answered.

 Why?
-Mainly because there are a lot of factors that can affect the cost of a precast structure.
+Mainly because there are a lot of factors that can affect the cost of a precast concrete structure.
 Do not worry, in this article, we will give guidance on how much to expect to pay for various types of precast concrete.
 The focus of this article will be on underground concrete structures including manholes, handholes, box culvert, sumps, foundations, utility trench, stormwater trench, along with how to estimate your delivery costs.

 If you are asking this question about precast, you probably realize or have been told there are cost savings utilizing precast structures versus the conventional cast-in-place construction method.
 Although we will discuss some of the differences here, we do have a more in-depth article contrasting these two construction methods.